rollthecloudinc/spearhead-docs/README.md

 ## SCI – Software Carbon Intensity Tracking

 Tracks both front and back end emissions.
 Logs back-end SCI inside AWS Open Search.
 Once in open search data can be analyzed for opporunities to reduce emissions and purchase offsets.
+Users can contribute to offset of Spearhead Docs deployments emissions by using the contribute button within the header of every site.

 <img width="1440" alt="Screen Shot 2022-11-15 at 7 08 47 AM" src="https://user-images.githubusercontent.com/73197190/204052881-d8e6ab2c-957f-4078-a363-26a612850b0f.png">